-Those dealing with marijuana dependence often refer to it by its common street names of weed, dope, grass, hash, skunk and Mary Jane.
+Those dealing with marijuana dependence in Madison often refer to it by its common street names of weed, dope, grass, hash, skunk and Mary Jane.
 It is green or brown and looks like a collection of dried leaves, flowers and stems.
 When smoked or consumed in food or drink, it provides the body with a psychoactive chemical called THC, leading to giddiness, slowed thinking, a mellow mood, increases in appetite and an increase in heart rate.

 Cannabis dependence is particularly common because most users don't really believe they are dependent.
 Weed is more socially acceptable than a lot of other drugs, and is widely considered to be "safe."
 However, studies suggest that almost 10% of users are addicted to the drug.
 It is also common to develop cross addictions, which means shifting to marijuana use in an attempt to cope with trying to come off another drug (or when trying to cut back on alcohol).

 Signs and Symptoms of Cannabis Abuse

 Those who are abusing cannabis may display certain signs that are obvious to an outside observer.
 For example, they may seem lethargic, have less energy in previously enjoyed hobbies, maintain a flat mood, and obviously depend on the drug to enjoy socializing.
 Meanwhile, the symptoms experienced by the users themselves often include an obsession with the drug (placing it before relationships and work commitments) and feeling shaky, irritable and anxious when craving more marijuana.